Jigsaw: Supporting Designers to Prototype Multimodal Applications by Chaining AI Foundation Models: User Study

 \subsubsection{Supporting intuitive prototyping}

 Participants expressed that \textit{"[they] enjoyed the idea of building with AI visually with tangible puzzle pieces (P10)"} and found it \textit{"easy to pick up and start designing (P3)"}.
 In particular, participants appreciated the error-proof design: \textit{"Knowing which puzzle pieces can be connected expedites my prototyping.
 I see the same colors and receive snapping feedback.
 I don't spend time building a workflow and then compile it to find compatibility errors (P3)"}.
 A contribution of this research is showing how the design benefits of block-based VPIs, commonly catered towards novice programming learners \cite{resnick2009scratch, fraser2013blockly, weintrop2015block}, can be effectively applied to the realm of design prototyping for non-technical designers to work with AI capabilities.
-For future work, an interesting extension of Jigsaw could be the implementation of a "tutorial mode" to teach novice designers.
+An interesting extension of Jigsaw could be the implementation of a "tutorial mode" to teach novice designers.
 The system would disassemble a model mosaic created by an experienced designer into pieces, allowing a novice designer to recreate it and learn from the experienced designer’s design process.

 Furthermore, participants mentioned that the ability to near-instantaneously see intermediate outputs in a chain \textit{"helped [them] to quickly test out ideas and make adjustments to individual steps as needed (P5)"}.
 This aligns with findings from prior research in interactive program debugging tools \cite{karsai1995configurable, schoop2021umlaut, jiang2023log}.
-For improvements, we plan to expand the Input and Output panels to handle real-time video and audio streams, as suggested by P9 and available in \cite{williams2022ml}.